 Significance of Nabapatrika

-The nine plants of Nabapatrika are collectively signify Nabadurga or the nine special aspects of Goddess Durga.
+The nine plants of Nabapatrika are collectively signify Navdurga or the nine special aspects of Goddess Durga.
 Nine different plants used in Nabapatrika symbolize the nine forms of the Mother Goddess.
 Kadali plant represents Goddess Brahmani, Maankachu plant symbolizes Goddess Chamunda, Haridra plant represents Goddess Uma, Bel symbolizes Goddess Shiva, Dalim plant denotes Raktadantika, Ashoka symbolizes Shokarahita, Jayanti denotes Goddess Kartiki and Dhanya plant represents Goddess Lakshmi.
 Actually, Nabapatrika is the adoration of Mother Nature.